Luos-io/Documentation/src/pages/luos-technology/node/topology.md

 The routing table is designed and shared among all the nodes after a process that is called [detection](../services/routing_table.md).

 ## PTP
 PTP is the peer-to-peer connection between nodes used for topology detection.
+Every node should have between 2 to 8 PTP connection representing ports.
+At this time those wire are mandatory.

 ### Daisy-chain
 With 2 PTP pins per board, you must chained your device as below: